 The Fourth of July is right around the corner and that means many things for many people.
 For some, the day is all about lighting the grill and getting the family together.
-Others are just counting the minutes until it gets dark enough to start their fireworks show.
+Others are just counting the minutes until it gets dark enough for fireworks.
 Some may choose to spend the day on the water.
 Whatever your Independence Day plans look like, they wouldn’t be complete without some patriotic country songs to add to your holiday soundtrack.

 Videos by American Songwriter